 PSORIASIS FACTS AND MYTHS

-Psoriasis is a chronic skin condition characterized by red patches with white, flaky skin prevalent on the elbows, knees, scalp, legs.
-Psoriasis is not uncommon, according to the World Psoriasis Day Consortium, 125 million people worldwide or 2 to 3 percent of the total population—have psoriasis.
+Psoriasis is a chronic skin condition characterized by red patches with white, flaky skin prevalent on the elbows, knees, scalp, and legs.
+Psoriasis is not uncommon.
+According to the World Psoriasis Day Consortium, 125 million people worldwide or 2 to 3 percent of the total population have psoriasis.

 Up to one-third of people with psoriasis may also have a form of arthritis called "psoriatic arthritis," in which the immune system also attacks the joints.

-Diagnosing psoriasis done by a dermatologist.
+Psoriasis diagnosis is done by a dermatologist.
 The doctor may take a piece of the affected skin (a biopsy) and examine it under the microscope.
-When biopsied, psoriasis skin looks thicker and inflamed when compared to skin with eczema
+When biopsied, psoriasis skin looks thicker and inflamed when compared to skin with eczema.

 There are many misconceptions about Psoriasis.
 Here are some common myths people still believe about psoriasis.